ylsdamxssjxxdd/eva/README_en.md

     - You can upload a CSV format question bank for testing

-    - You can take a screenshot by pressing f1 and record voice by pressing f2.
+    - You can take a screenshot by pressing f1 and record speech by pressing f2.
 The screenshot and recording will be sent to the multimodal or whisper for corresponding processing

 2. Completion state